Hartmut Graßl

 Hartmut Graßl (born 18 March 1940)[1] is a German climate scientist and a former director of the Max Planck Institute for Meteorology.

-Born in Salzberg, near Berchtesgaden,[1] Graßl studied physics and meteorology at the Ludwig Maximilian University of Munich, and earned his PhD in Munich in 1970.
-In 1981 he became professor of theoretical meteorology at the University of Kiel, and in 1984 he became director of the Institute of Physics at the GKSS Research Centre.
-In 1988 he became professor at the University of Hamburg and director of the Max Planck Institute for Meteorology.[2][3][4][5]
+Born in Salzberg, near Berchtesgaden,[1] Graßl studied physics and meteorology at LMU Munich, and earned his PhD there in 1970.
+In 1981, he became professor of theoretical meteorology at Kiel University, and in 1984, he became director of the Institute of Physics at the GKSS Research Centre.
+In 1988, he became professor at the University of Hamburg and director of the Max Planck Institute for Meteorology.[2][3][4][5]
 He retired in 2005.[6]